ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 Please complete the conditions and action fields in the ``RotationManager``, so that all *"Enter"* *arcs* have the condition *"CanSow"* and the action *"SowCrop()"*.
 Instead, all *"Exit"* *arcs* should have the condition *"CanHarvest"* and the action *"HarvestCrop()"*.
-For example, the completed box of “Conditions” and “Actions” for wheat should look like the following:
+For example, the completed box of “Conditions” and “Actions” for wheat (i.e., the two arcs *"Enter WH"* and *"Exit WH"*) should look like the following:

 .. figure:: _static/APSIMscreenshot_TransitionActionConditions_EnterWH.png
    :alt: TransitionActionConditions_EnterWH